Each year, the Center admits injured and orphaned Black Bear cubs. Here are answers to some frequently asked questions.

 A: While no one can replace the care a bear sow provides to her young, bear rehabilitation can be successful.
 The Wildlife Center staff regularly consults with other professional bear rehabilitators and experts in the field.
 John Beecham of International Fund for Animal Welfare, Lisa Stewart of Black Bear Solar Institute, and Tracy Leaver of Woodlands Wildlife Refuge are all well-respected colleagues, and we are familiar with their Black Bear rehabilitation programs – each facility has had remarkable success with the raising and release of the species.
 The Center also had the opportunity to consult with renowned bear expert and author Else Poulsen in the summer of 2015.
 Else came to the Center and offered a variety of recommendations on our Black Bear rehabilitation program.

 Because bear cubs are closely bonded with their sow in the wild, the young cubs are allowed interaction with a limited number of caregivers during bottle-feeding.
 The cubs do recognize and bond with these caregivers.
 Other staff, students, and volunteers are not allowed to see and interact with the bear cubs, to ensure that the bears don't get used to many different people.
+The number of people who care for the bears seems to be an important key to successful rehabilitation, which is why no one other than the three staff rehabilitators sees the cubs.

 According to John Beecham, “Allowing cubs raised in captivity to socialize with other cubs may be the single most important factor in reducing the degree of their habituation.
 When human contact with the cubs is severely restricted after weaning, cubs will show less interest in interactions with their caretakers.”
 Lisa Stewart advises, “In the spring, you will notice that the cubs still accept human interaction (they enjoy being held while taking their bottles), and there is not much risk at this point (up to five months of age) of causing habituation as long as the interaction with humans is short during the feeding period and the comfort received after feeding is from their own kind.”